mahfuz195/Self_Driving_Car/writeup_template.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Description of my pipeline.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+1. Convert the images to grayscale.
+2. Create a blur image using gaussian blue from gray scaled image.
+3. Canny edge detection for detecting the edge.
+4. Define a region of interest(ROI)
+5. Apply Hough transform to detect lanes.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+1. seperating left and right lines using slope of the line.
+2. average of the points of the line and slope for each right and left side lines.

+As one point and slope is enoguh to exterpolate the final lane/line, and y0 is equals to image.shape[0] the folloing line eqation can be used to exterpolate the lane marking : x1 = x0 + (1/slope)*(y1-y0)

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+The parameters (e.g., kernel size, line_gap) are hard coded.
+This might create problem for different types of images having different color scheme and contrast.

-### 3. Suggest possible improvements to your pipeline
+### 3.Possible improvements

-A possible improvement would be to ...

-Another potential improvement could be to ...
+These parameters can be fined tuned to get an optimal level so that it can detect lanes in all types of image.